Mineral exploration efforts are being optimized by historical databases that are helping to inform mining and exploration companies.

-Historical databases have proven to be an effective means of uncovering new discoveries.
+Historical databases have proven to be an effective means of advancing mineral exploration activities.

 Compiling, analyzing and interpreting data is critical to the success of an exploration project.
 Early exploration often involves geophysical surveys and geochemical sampling to find new discoveries.
 When determining a resource model for any given deposit, proper drill placement is essential to returning high-quality assay results.